foodsofjane

 What to do:

-1. Bring a large pot of water to a boil and cook the rice noodles according to package instructions.
+1. Bring a large pot of salted water to a boil and cook the pasta according to packaging instructions.

 Picture